librats/librats/README.md

 - **macOS/BSD**: `kqueue` — O(1) per event, scales to millions of file descriptors
 - **Windows**: `IOCP` (I/O Completion Ports) — true async completion, O(1) per event

-### **High-Performance File Transfer**
+### **File Transfer**
-- **Chunked Transfers**: Efficient file splitting with parallel chunk transmission
-- **Resume Capability**: Automatic resume of interrupted transfers with checksum validation
+- **Streaming Transfers**: Files streamed in order over the reliable peer connection — bounded memory regardless of file size
-- **Directory Transfer**: Complete directory trees with recursive subdirectory support
+- **Directory Transfer**: Whole directory trees sent recursively as one transfer
+- **Backpressure**: Windowed flow control keeps the sender from outrunning the receiver
+- **Integrity**: Per-chunk CRC32 plus a whole-file SHA-256 verified before the file is delivered
+- **Atomic Delivery**: Received data lands in a temp file and is renamed to its destination only after verification
-- **Transfer Control**: Pause, resume, cancel operations with real-time progress tracking
+- **Transfer Control**: Pause, resume, and cancel from either side, with real-time progress callbacks
-- **Security Validation**: SHA256 checksums for data integrity verification
-- **Configurable Performance**: Adjustable chunk size, concurrency, and timeout settings
-- **Request/Response Model**: Secure file requests with acceptance/rejection callbacks
-- **Transfer Statistics**: Comprehensive metrics including speed, ETA, and completion rates
+- **Offer/Accept Model**: Incoming transfers are offered to the application, which chooses to accept (with a destination) or reject

 ### **Enterprise Security**
 - **Noise Protocol Encryption**: End-to-end encryption with Curve25519 + ChaCha20-Poly1305